-- 1. Sophisticated diagram auto-layout tools provide single-click clean-up of diagram objects. - 2.
-Data Model Explorer displays information about logical and physical models, submodels, and nested submodels. - 3.
-Repository object status icons display real-time user access information. - 4.
-Complex schema objects like functions can be displayed to illustrate dependencies. - 5.
-Toolbars are dockable anywhere in the ER Studio DA application window. - 6.
-The Overview Window lets you navigate large Data Models. - 7.
+- Sophisticated diagram auto-layout tools provide single-click clean-up of diagram objects. - 2.
+Design elements and other often-used functions are dockable for quick access. - 3.
+Data Model Explorer displays information about logical and physical models, submodels, and nested submodels. - 4.
+Repository object status icons display real-time user access information. - 5.
+The Overview Window lets you navigate large Data Models. - 6.
 The Zoom Window helps you focus on the details of a specific area of a large, reduced diagram.